danph/Midi-Tempo-Converter/README.md

 2. Download MidiTempoConverter.jar

 ## Usage
-'java -jar MidiTempoConverter.jar file tempo [debug]
+'java -jar MidiTempoConverter.jar filename tempo [debug]

-Parameters:
+Params:
- file - Name of your file
+  filename - Name of your file
   tempo - New tempo (120 for example)
   debug - Optional.
 Type debug at the end if you want to get a dump of all the midi events in the file

 ## Example Usage
 - File to be converted is 'Test.mid' placed in the same directory as the jar application file